Language-Technology-Assessment/European-open-AI-index/pages/index.md

 ---
 title: European Open Source AI Index
-description: Evaluating ‘open-source’ generative AI systems based on European Union regulation.
+description: A community-driven public resource on open-source generative AI systems in the European Union.
 ---